1. Types of Articles

 5. Historical neurology and neuroscience.
 Biographies of exceptional figures in clinical neurology and neuroscience.

 2.1.
 Publication Ethics.
 Annals of clinical and experimental neurology adheres to the Publication Ethics and ethical standards for publication in the journal, which are listed Here.
 Before sending the manuscript all authors are encouraged to review the publication ethics section.

 2.2 Review.
 All articles submitted to the editorial office, pass the review procedure.
 The reviewing procedure is described Here.

 The Editorial Board reserves the right to shorten and edit articles.

 2.3.
 Publication fees.
 Publication of articles in the journal is free.
 Author’s copy of the journal is not provided.

 2.4.
 Plagiarism.
 Only materials that have never been published or have been submitted for publication elsewhere can be accepted for printing.
-Copying text without authorization is forbidden.
 Submitted manuscripts are checked for plagiarism.
-The amount of text similarity should not more than 20%.

 2.5.
 Copyright.
 Authors sign an Agreement on the transfer of the exclusive license for the text to the Research Center of Neurology, which allows to publish articles in the journal.
 The license is valid in all countries for the duration of the copyright.